Islam in Vietnam: Spread of Islam (750–1400)

 Uthman ibn Affan, the third caliph of Islam, sent the first official Muslim envoy to the Tang dynasty in China in the Yonghui period (650–655).
 Seafaring Muslim traders were known to make stops at ports in the Champa Kingdom en route to China very early in the history of Islam.
-During the 9th to 12th centuries, various medieval Arabic geographical works had identified modern-day eastern Indochina as the lands of the Qimar (Khmer, Cambodians), the Sanf (Cham), and the Luqin (Vietnamese).
+During the 9th to 12th centuries, various medieval Arabic geographical works identified modern-day eastern Indochina as the lands of the Qimar (Khmer, Cambodians), the Sanf (Cham), and the Luqin (Vietnamese).
 Arab Muslim merchants reached Luqin (Hanoi) while Vietnam was under Tang China's rule.
 Luqin (Hanoi in northern Vietnam) was home to one of the largest Muslim communities in Vietnam when Vietnam was ruled by Tang China.

 The earliest known material evidence of the continued spread of Islam is Song dynasty–era documents from China, which record that the Cham began converting to Islam in the late 10th and early 11th centuries.
 Following the usurpation of Lưu Kế Tông (r.
 986–989), many Chams and Muslims sought refuge in China.
 The Song dynastic records state that in 986, hundreds of people from Champa, led by Pu Bo E (Abu Nurs), arrived in Hainan.
 In the next two years, nearly 500 refugees from Champa arrived at Canton, headed by Li Ning Bian and Hu Xuan (Hussain), who "demanded the protection of China".

 Simultaneously, during the Mongol invasions of Vietnam, a notable presence of Muslim generals emerged among the Mongol ranks.
 Figures like Omar Nasr al-Din held sway, and a significant portion of the invading Mongol army in both Đại Việt and Champa consisted of Muslim Turks and Persians.
 During their short conquest, the Mongols managed to spread Islam, although it was never large enough to challenge the Vietnamese.
 During a visit to Champa in the 1340s, Ibn Battuta described a princess who met him, spoke in Turkish, was literate in Arabic, and wrote out the Basmala in the presence of the visitor.
 However, Ibn Battuta did not consider Champa an Islamic state.
 The number of followers of Islam began to increase as contacts with the Sultanate of Malacca broadened in the wake of the 1471 collapse of the Champa Kingdom, but Islam would not become widespread among the Cham until the mid-17th century.